joyousj/Syllabus-Java022815/README.md

 + Intro to JSP, tag libs
 + Custom tag libs, Intro to Struts

-Project: Create a website to host games (including the poker game from Weeks 1 and 3)
+Project: Create a website to host online card games (including the poker game from Weeks 1 and 3)

 ----------------------------------------------------